tildeholmqvist/happyroom/README.md

 The Color Scheme is made with [Color Space](https://mycolor.space/).

 ### Images
-All media is uploaded with Amazon Web Services and all images is borrowed from the real wallpaper site [Belarte Studio.](https://belartestudio.com/)
+All media is uploaded with Amazon Web Services and all images are borrowed from the real wallpaper site [Belarte Studio.](https://belartestudio.com/)

 _Please note that this website is for educational purposes only and should not be regarded as a real e-commerce platform.
 For genuine products, visit [Belarte Studio.](https://belartestudio.com/)_

 ### Logo

-The logo of HappyRoom is made in [Canva](https://www.canva.com/sv_se/), and is written in the fonts Libre Baskerville and Brittany.
+The logo of HappyRoom is made in [Canva](https://www.canva.com/sv_se/) and is written in the fonts Libre Baskerville and Brittany.

 ![Picture of the Logo](/docs/readme_images/logo-pic.png)

 ### Fonts

-The Montserrat font is used on the main content of the website, for example, all product description and FAQ page.
+The Montserrat font is used on the main content of the website, for example, all product descriptions and FAQ pages.
 The Playfair Display font is used on all product headings.
 The Libre Baskerville is used on all other headings on the site.